 Best Practices to Prevent Browser Tracking on iPhone

-1. Use a VPN: A Virtual Private Network (VPN) can hide your IP address and encrypt your internet traffic, making it harder for trackers to monitor your activities.
-For recommendations, check out Here is a breakdown of the best VPNs..
+1. Use a VPN: A Virtual Private Network (VPN) can hide your IP address and encrypt your internet traffic, thus making it harder for trackers to monitor your activities.

 2. Enable Private Browsing Mode: Use Safari’s Private Browsing mode or Chrome’s Incognito mode to prevent cookies and browsing history from being saved.
-Detailed usage guides can be found here for Safari and here for Chrome.
+Detailed usage guides can be found here for Chrome.

 3. Update Your Browser: Ensure your browser is up-to-date to benefit from the latest privacy features and security patches.
 Visit here for Chrome updates and here for Safari updates.